didion22/portfolio/writing samples/UT-how-to-register.md

 # How to Register Students Using UT mainframe

 Student registration is handled by UT Austin's Administrative Computer System, or *mainframe*.
-This guide will walk you through the student registration process, allowing you to manage students class schedules, grading bases, and more.
+This step-by-step guide will walk you through the student registration process, allowing you to manage students class schedules, grading bases, and more.

 ## Access UT mainframe - Student Portal
 1. Navigate to the [UT mainframe online](https://virtel.its.utexas.edu/w2h/appmenu.htm+applist)

-2. Select the option `STUDENTS COM-PLETE`
+2. Click the option `STUDENTS COM-PLETE`

 3. Sign in with your UT EID and password

-## Online Registration System
+## Select the Online Registration System
+4. Type `NRTTVR` below the Enter Input line, then hit Enter.
+5.
 > [!NOTE]
 >
 > The Online Registration System is only accessible during registration windows.
 To see when registration windows occur, visit the [Registration Information Sheet](https://utdirect.utexas.edu/registrar/ris.WBX) and the registeree's EID.